andrasq/node-minisql/README.md

 Changelog
 ---------

+- 0.10.0 - setup/teardowns happen in db, destroy conn on seq num error, expose sessionDb not connection
 - 0.9.2 - return info from runQueries too, have end() close all and return all errors
 - 0.9.1 - faster pipelined query read queueing, always return query info
 - 0.9.0 - return query info to query and deprecate qureyInfo, expose runQueries